tzolov/spring-xd-hdfs-file-put-job/README.md

-# hdfs-file-put Spring XD Job
+## Spring XD Job for copying local files into HDFS (hdfs-file-put)

-To be used as work around for ingesting binary files into HDFS.
-Currently the HDFS sink and other HDFS jobs support only text input files.
+Existing SpringXD HDFS sink and HDFS jobs support only text  files!
+This job can be used to ingest both text and binary files.

-## Build
+### Build
 ```
 git clone
 cd ./hdfs-file-put